c6o/docs/content/welcome/overview.md

 ## Our Values ##

-The followin core values help guide the overall architecture of CodeZero:
+The following core values help guide the overall architecture of CodeZero:

 * Deliver an excellent development experience
 * Make it easy for developers to publish their applications